Skip to main content

 cell end_cell(builder b) asm "ENDC";

-Converts builder into an ordinary cell.
+Converts a builder into a standard cell.

 store_ref